 The Korean War 1950-1953

-On 25 June 1950, the North Korean Army invaded South Korea.
+On 25 June 1950, the North Korean Army invaded South Korea, starting the Korean War.
 The UN organized a multinational police force to defend South Korea.

 Canadian Army units fought well at Kapyong and other battles.
-Naval units also played an important role.
+Naval and air assets also played important roles.
 In May 1952, 1 RCHA replaced 2 RCHA in South Korea.
 The 81st Field Regiment, RCA, later named 4 RCHA, took over for 1 RCHA in April 1953.
-On 27 July 1953, the war came to a halt with the signing of the Korean Armistice Agreement.
+On 27 July 1953, the fighting stopped with the signing of the Korean Armistice Agreement.

 Over 25,500 Canadians served in the Korean theatre by the time of the armistice.
-A total of 516 Canadians lost their lives.
+A total of 516 Canadians lost their lives, including 13 Gunners.